HackYourFutureBelgium/student-handbook/03-study-strategies.md

 * apply ​this knowledge in the homework exercises.

 Every week consists of the homework of the previous week and the reading material for the following week.
 For example, let’s say you are preparing for the lecture of JavaScript 1 week 3 on Sunday.
 This means you will have to do:
-* the ​HOMEWORK o​ f JavaScript 1 week 2 (The MAKEME.md ​here​)
+* the ​HOMEWORK​ of JavaScript 1 week 2
-* the ​READING​ for JavaScript 1 week 3 (The README.md ​here​)
+* the ​Prep Work​ for JavaScript 1 week 3

 Before you start doing anything, it’s good to ​plan your week ahead.
 Divide the large amounts of tasks into small pieces, and think about how much time you expect spend on each task by having a quick look at it.